AstroMined/debtonator/docs/progress.md

    - Complete test coverage for cashflow and income trends modules ✓
    - Generic test infrastructure for BaseRepository ✓
    - Deterministic schema factory tests with explicit parameter control ✓
+   - Standardized model fixture docstrings with Args and Returns sections ✓
+   - Consistent datetime handling in all model fixtures ✓
+   - Proper polymorphic class usage in fixtures ✓

 ## What's Left to Build